TheMTank/GridUniverse/README.md

 ## Installation of OpenAI gym

-Currently OpenAI Gym is supported only in Linux distributions.

 ### Activate the conda environment and install the required packages entering the following commands:

 `source activate <name_of_environment>`